 Barista used to be an obscure job.
 With the emergence of coffee shop culture in North America over the past two decades, it’s now a position that’s widely sought.
-The job seekers range widely, from young adults looking to break into the industry, to weary corporate elites hoping to find fulfillment in the perfect shot of espresso.

 As independent and artisanal shops become increasingly favored over the once-dominant chain brands, the expectations and skills required of new baristas has increased.
 So has competition for these coveted positions.